Hangover Cure

 Expand list

 A hangover is caused by drinking too much alcohol at once.
 Since every person reacts differently to alcohol, it’s impossible to predict how much alcohol will cause a hangover.
-The best way to figure out your level of alcohol tolerance is to go slow.
-Start with one cup and see how you feel the next day, and then very slowly increase the amount over time while gauging how you feel.

-Hangover self-care:
+Hangover Self-Care

-How to cure a hangover:
+How to Cure a Hangover

 Many illnesses today have medical procedures that can cure or correct them.
-There are countless surgeries, medication, and the like that can help people suffering from physical pain find relief.
+There are countless surgeries, medications, and the like that can help people suffering from physical pain find relief.
 However, hangovers are unique in that there are no instant cures and you just have to wait it out.

-Hangover symptoms:
+Hangover Symptoms

-According to The Cleveland Clinic, here are the main symptoms people experience during a hangover:
+Here are the main symptoms people experience during a hangover:

 • Depression, anxiety, or irritability